soggybag/Hoppy-Bunny-SpriteKit-Swift/P7-Setting-Up-Collisions/content.md

 ```
 >

-Run the game...
-Any time you collide with the ground, a carrot or a goal sensor the *TODO* message will be logged to the console.
+Run the game.
+Any time you collide with the ground, a carrot, or a goal sensor the *TODO* message will be logged to the console.

 #Game over

-Instead of simply showing a message in the console, it would be nice to think about the game over scenario.
+Instead of simply printing a message in the console, it would be nice to think about a game over scenario.

-This might consist of:
+A good game over indication might consist of:

 - The bunny falling to ground
-- The game Scene shakes
+- The game scene shakes
-- A restart game button
+- A restart game button appears

 ##Adding a button

-There is no easy way to add a button in SpriteKit so you will need to get creative and create your own solution.
-Only joking, we've kindly provided a starting point for you with a custom class called *MSButtonNode*.
+Unfortunately, there is currently no easy way to add a button in SpriteKit so you will need to get creative and create your own solution.
+Only joking, we've kindly provided a starting point for you with a custom class called `MSButtonNode`.

 > [action]
-> [Download MSButtonNode](https://raw.githubusercontent.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift-Solution/master/HoppyBunny/MSButtonNode.swift) and drag this file into your project.
+> [Download MSButtonNode](https://raw.githubusercontent.com/MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift-Solution/master/HoppyBunny/MSButtonNode.swift) and drag this file into your project, making sure to select the *Copy items if needed* checkbox.

 <!-- -->

 > [action]
-> Add the *restart_button.png* to your scene.
+> Drag the *restart_button.png* to the game scene.
-> Set the *Name* to `buttonRestart`, set the *Z Position* to `10`, you want to ensure this UI (User Interface) element sits on top of everything visually.
+> Set the *Name* to `buttonRestart`, and set the *Z Position* to `10`: we want to ensure this user interface element sits on top of everything visually.
 >
 > ![Restart button properties](../Tutorial-Images/xcode_spritekit_restart_properties.png)
 >
-> To turn this sprite into a custom button, you need to change the class to be an instance of `MSButtonNode` instead of `SKSpriteNode`, you can use the *Custom class* panel to change this by setting the *Custom Class* to `MSButtonNode`
+> To turn this sprite into a custom button, you need to change the class to be an instance of `MSButtonNode` instead of `SKSpriteNode`.
+Use the *Custom class* panel to change this by setting the *Custom Class* to `MSButtonNode`
 >
 > ![Restart button custom class](../Tutorial-Images/xcode_spritekit_restart_custom_class.png)
 >

-Can you setup a code connection for this button?
+Can you set up a code connection for this button in `GameScene.swift`?
+Try it now.

 > [solution]
 > Open *GameScene.swift*, add a property for the button to the *GameScene* class: